antononcube/Raku-LLM-Prompts/README.md

         ==> join("\n")
 ```
 ```
-# An internal combustion engine is a machine that uses fuel and air to make a
+# An internal combustion engine is a machine that uses gasoline or diesel to
-# special type of power.
-The engine takes the fuel and air and mixes them
-# together in a special way.
-Then, it makes a little explosion that makes the
-# pistons in the engine move.
-The pistons move up and down really fast, which
-# makes the engine turn around and make power.
-The power can be used to make a
+# make a car, truck, or other vehicle go.
+Inside the engine, the gasoline or
+# diesel is mixed with air and then burned.
+This burning makes a lot of energy
-# car or truck go!
+# which makes the car or truck move.
 ```

 Here is another example using a persona and two modifiers: